Active Directory Lab 1 – Azure

 Virtual Network Configuration:

-• DHCP Services: Azure-provided (production environments typically use Windows DHCP role)
+- DHCP Services: Azure-provided (production environments typically use a dedicated server providing the DHCP role)

 Network Security Considerations: Azure Virtual Network provides Layer 3 isolation by default.
 In production environments, Network Security Groups (NSGs) would be configured to restrict traffic flow between subnets.